marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 {% endhighlight %}

-## test the EventResource
+## Test the EventResource
-There are two main method for test an API.
+There are two main method for test an API using Quarkus.

-The first is to invoke the service using "curl command" during live coding:
+The first is to run the application and invoke the service using "curl command" during live coding:

 {% highlight shell %}
 //get a random event